1

 AMBIGUITY OF INFINITY.

-The ambiguity of the ‘INFINITE‘ designation of some models: If a universe has a
+with respect to some models: If a universe has a

 point-like beginning and then progressively expands as it ages, how can it